rayyan35p/tp/docs/DeveloperGuide.md

 Step 6.
 A `CommandResult` is produced based on whether the execution was a success or not and returned to the `LogicManager`.

+### Mark Project feature

+Execution of the `markP` command will result in the `Project` being marked as completed.
+This is done by setting the `Project`'s `isCompleted` attribute to `true`.

+Given below is an example usage scenario and the internal changes that happen at each step.

+Step 1.
+The user launches the application.
+All employees and projects will be shown to the user.

+Step 2.
+The user executes `markP 1` to mark the 1st `Project` on the list as completed. `LogicManager` will call `TaskHubParser#parse(input)` to extract the parameters and pass it to a `MarkProjectParser`.

+Step 3. `TaskHubParser` will call `MarkProjectParser#parse(arguments)` to produce a `MarkProjectCommand` to be executed by the `LogicManager`.

+Step 4. `LogicManager` calls `MarkProjectCommand#execute(model)` to produce a `CommandResult `to be logged.

+Step 5.
+During the execution of the `MarkProjectCommand`, the `Project` object is extracted from the current `UniqueProjectList` of `TaskHub` and marked as completed.

+Step 6.
+A `CommandResult` is produced based on whether the execution was a success or not and returned to the `LogicManager`.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation